Racial Justice Ministry

 As an important but simple first step we have launched a Racial Justice Ministry to help us create some clear opportunities for engagement and advocacy.

 For more information on how to get involved with the Racial Justice Ministry (RJM), please contact Jim Carpenter.
-For additional questions, please contact Ash McDonald, Interim Director of Discipleship & Community.
+For additional questions, please contact Carl Hofmann, Senior Associate Pastor of Engagement & Congregational Care.